Source code architecture

 Model components

-1. core and world: These two directories provide the foundation of the model software, which sets up and executes simulation runs.
-It also reads all input files (the configuration file, landscape maps, and weather data), and provides data output functionality.
+1. core: This provides the foundation of the model software, and sets up and executes simulation runs.
+It also reads the configuration file and provides data output functionality.

-2. nature: This is an individual-based model of species in agricultural landscapes.
+5. animal: This is a collection of individual-based model of species in agricultural landscapes.
 It defines the Animal agent type, and a set of macros that can be used to rapidly create new species.
 It also includes ecological process functions that are useful for all species.

-Conceptually, core provides functionality that is needed by all of the submodels.
-Decisions made by Farmers affect the FarmPlots they own, and (directly or indirectly) the Animals in the model landscape.
+Conceptually, core and world provide functionality that is needed by all the submodels.
+Decisions made by Farmers affect the AstractCropStates on their fields, and (directly or indirectly) the Animals in the model landscape.

 Important implementation details